t4qjXH8N/ioBroker.wiffi-wz/README.md

 The Rainyman is a somehow reduced version of the Weatherman, see [homepage](https://www.stall.biz/project/rainyman-der-perfekte-sensor-fuer-regen-sonne-klima-bodenfeuchte-und-mehr) for more details.

 ## How it works
 Usually the Wiffi-wz sends sensors data to a Homematic CCU.
-The Homematic CCU receives homematic script on port 8181.
+The Homematic CCU receives homematic script (or better JSON) on port 8181.
 The admin page of this adapter reconfigures the Wiffi-wz to send sensor data directly to ioBroker.
 The sensor data is encoded in [JSON](https://en.wikipedia.org/wiki/JSON) format.
 Therefore a local socket on port 8181 is opened on the ioBroker machine.
 Note that the socket **must not** be exposed to the internet due to security reasons.

 ## Troubleshooting